 Sony Cyber-shot HX50V

 Sony's HX superzooms have always been star compacts.
-The latest high-end model, the HX50V, has the most powerful zoom lens of all current compacts at a huge 30x!
-On top of that, it takes great-quality pictures, fits easily in a pocket and is always ready to snap the action.
+This 2013 model, the HX50V, takes great-quality pictures, boasts a 30x zoom lens, fits easily in a pocket and is always ready to snap the action.
+It has nothing to envy of 2014 models, including Sony's own HX60, and it sells at a lower price!

 Canon Ixus 240 HS

-With a 16-Megapixel BSI CMOS sensor, 5x zoom lens (24-120 mm), Full HD video mode, Wi-Fi and touchscreen, the Canon IXus 240 HS is a reliable budget buy for anyone who's not bothered about superzoom lenses or advanced settings.
-With its wallet-friendly price tag, this pocket point-and-shooter is simple, fuss-free and discreet.
+With a 16-Megapixel BSI CMOS sensor, 5x zoom lens (24-120 mm), Full HD video mode, Wi-Fi and touchscreen, the Canon Ixus 240 HS is a reliable budget buy for anyone who's not bothered about superzoom lenses or advanced settings.
+With its wallet-friendly price tag, this pocket point-and-shooter is simple and fuss-free.